 📝 Seasonality and purchasing · ⏱️ 3 min read

-Every season you introduce new dishes.
-Some become hits, others flops.
-Without recording them, you'll forget by next year which ones did well and why.
+Every season brings new dishes.
+Some become customer favorites, others disappear quietly.
+Without tracking them properly, you'll forget which ones drove profits and why they succeeded.

 ⚠️ Watch out: